Thomas Moore: 1844 photograph by Henry Fox Talbot

+Death and receding reputation

 In the late 1840s (and as the catastrophe of the Great Famine overtook Ireland), Moore's powers began to fail.
 He was reduced ultimately to senility, which came suddenly in December 1849.
-Moore died on 25 February 1852, preceded by all his children and by most of his friends and companions.
+Moore died on 25 February 1852, in his seventy-third year, having outlived his wife, his five children and most of his friends and companions.

-After the deaths of his wife and five children, Moore died in his seventy-third year and was buried in Bromham churchyard within view of his cottage home, and beside his daughter Anastasia (who had died aged 17), near Devizes in Wiltshire.
+He was buried in Bromham churchyard within view of his cottage home, and beside his daughter Anastasia (who had died aged 17), near Devizes in Wiltshire.

-His epitaph at his St. Nicholas churchyard grave is inscribed:
+His epitaph at his St. Nicholas churchyard grave is inscribed with his own verse:

 Moore had appointed as his literary executor, Lord John Russell, the Whig leader who, just four days before Moore's death, had ended his first term as Prime Minister.
 Russell dutifully published Moore's papers in accordance with his late friend's wishes.
 The Memoirs, Journal, and Correspondence of Thomas Moore appeared in eight volumes, published between 1853 and 1856.
+But, while popular editions of his Melodies and Airs continued for some time to appear, in post-famine Ireland Moore's literary stock "crashed".

+Not only did the bathos and nostalgia of Moore's verse appear suspect, as a form of home and public entertainment its reading and recitation did not survive the developments in mass media: cheap print, the recorded voice, the moving image.
+As a form, the verse narrative was almost entirely abandoned.
+Describing his burial site in 1937, Moore's biographer Howard Mumford Jones wrote: "To the grave of a Catholic buried in a Protestant churchyard, of an Irishman at rest in Wiltshire, of the genius once thought to be immortal and now no longer read, almost no one comes".

+Almost "totally forgotten, except in parish halls, or Hibernian evenings in Brooklyn or Melbourne", a major biography of Moore does not appear until 2008, The Bard of Erin, The Life of Thomas Moore by Ronan Kelly.

 Commemoration

-Moore is often considered Ireland's national bard and to be to Ireland what Robert Burns is to Scotland.
 Moore is commemorated in several places: by a plaque on the house where he was born, by busts at The Meetings and Central Park, New York, and by a bronze statue near Trinity College Dublin.
 There is a road in Walkinstown, Dublin, named Thomas Moore Road, in a series of roads named after famous composers, locally referred to as the Musical Roads.
+In addition to the window in the Ottawa Public Library, there is also a small window (along with windows to Robert Burns and Sir Walter Scott) beneath the big English literature stained glass window in the former Carnegie Public Library in Vancouver.